Cairo Santos: 2017 season

 After missing much of training camp and the preseason with a groin injury, Santos returned at the start of the regular season.
-He started by converting all six extra point attempts in a 42–27 victory over the New England Patriots on Thursday Night Football.
-On 26 September 2017, the Kansas City Chiefs placed Santos on injured reserve.
-On 30 September 2017, the Kansas City Chiefs waived Santos from injured reserve.
+He started by converting all six extra point attempts in a 42–27 victory over the Patriots on Thursday Night Football.
+On 26 September 2017, the Chiefs placed Santos on injured reserve.
+On 30 September 2017, the Chiefs waived Santos from injured reserve.

-Chicago Bears
+Chicago Bears (first stint)

 On 20 November 2017, Santos signed with the Chicago Bears.
 Santos missed his first field-goal attempt as a member of the Bears, a 54-yarder.
 On 4 December, Santos was placed on injured reserve after hurting his groin in pregame warmups in Week 13 against the San Francisco 49ers.
+He totaled five games in the 2017 season with two teams.
+He finished converting all 14 extra point attempts and four of five field goal attempts.

 New York Jets

 On 15 March 2018, Santos signed a one-year contract with the New York Jets.
 He was released on 22 August 2018.